rust-stuco/lectures/week1/slides.md

 * What is Rust?
 * How does Rust compare to other languages?
-* What are Rust's primary features?
+* What are the biggest advantages of Rust?
-* What are Rust's primary pitfalls?
+* What are the pitfalls of Rust?
 * Who is Rust for?